Gerrard planning 'very long' Rangers stay

+Steven Gerrard intends to stay at Rangers for a "very long time".

-The former Liverpool and England captain has Rangers sitting second in the Scottish Premiership, two points behind rival Celtic, in his first season as a manager.
+The former Liverpool and England captain has Rangers sitting second in the Scottish Premiership, two points behind rivals Celtic, in his first season as a manager.

-Gerrard's side is third in its UEFA Europa League group but only a point behind leader Villarreal.
+Gerrard's side are third in their Europa League group but only a point behind leaders Villarreal.

 And the 38-year-old is enjoying working with Gers managing director Stewart Robertson, as well as director of football Mark Allen and chairman Dave King.

-"I'd like to thank Dave for the support he's given me since day one and also the rest of the board," Gerrard said.
+"I'd like to thank Dave for the support he's given me since day one and also the rest of the board," Gerrard said at the club's annual general meeting.

 "They've been really supportive to me and my staff and I'd like to thank Mark and Stewart, who I work with on a daily basis.